Explore health content from A to Z.

 To treat a frozen shoulder, stretches are tried first.
 If stretches alone don’t help, your doctor may suggest adding other treatments.
 Keep in mind that no treatment replaces shoulder stretches.
-After any of these treatments, you’ll need to start your exercises again as advised by your doctor.
+After any of these treatments, you’ll need to start your exercises again as your health care provider advises.

-Your doctor may suggest injection therapy.
+Your health care provider may suggest injection therapy.
 This does not cure frozen shoulder.
-But it may reduce pain, so you can do your stretches more comfortably.
+But it may reduce pain, so that you can do your stretches more comfortably.
 The injection typically includes two medications.
 One is an anesthetic to numb the shoulder.
 The other is cortisone to help reduce painful swelling.
 It can take from a few hours to a couple of days before the injection starts to have an effect.

 Surgery may be suggested if stretching doesn’t relieve your pain and stiffness.
 In some cases, both procedures described below are done at the same time.

 Manipulation.
-Your doctor slowly raises your arm until the capsule and ligaments are freed (released).
-The capsule is the sheet of tough fibers that surrounds the bones that make up the shoulder joint.
-The ligaments are the tough tissue that connects these bones.
+Your health care provider slowly raises your arm until the adhesions in the capsule are freed (released).
+The capsule is the sheet of tough fibers surrounding the bones that make up the shoulder joint.

-You may start doing shoulder stretches soon after manipulation and capsular release—perhaps even the same day.
-Your doctor will discuss the plan for your treatment and stretches before the procedure.
+You may start doing shoulder stretches soon after manipulation and capsular release — perhaps even the same day.
+Your health care provider will discuss the plan for your treatment and stretches before the procedure.